 - 810.9e A player can't exchange life totals with his or her teammate.
 If an effect would cause that to occur, the exchange won't happen. - 810.9f If an effect instructs a player to redistribute any number of players' life totals, that player may not affect more than one member of each team this way. - 810.9g If an effect says that a player can't gain life, no player on that player's team can gain life. - 810.9h If an effect says that a player can't lose life, no player on that player's team can lose life or pay any amount of life other than 0. - 810.10.
 Effects that cause players to get poison counters happen to each player individually.
 The poison counters are shared by the team. - 810.10a If an effect needs to know how many poison counters an individual player has, that effect uses the number of poison counters that player's team has.
-If an effect needs to know how many poison counters a player's opponents have, that effect uses the number of poison counters opposing teams have. - 810.10b If an effect says that a player loses poison counters, that player's team loses that many poison counters. - 810.10c If an effect says that a player can't get poison counters, no player on that player's team can get poison counters. - 810.10d A player is "poisoned" if his or her team has one or more poison counters. - 810.11.
+If an effect needs to know how many poison counters a player's opponents have, that effect uses the number of poison counters opposing teams have. - 810.10b If an effect says that a player loses poison counters, that player's team loses that many poison counters. - 810.10c If an effect says that a player can't get poison counters, no player on that player's team can get poison counters. - 810.10d If a rule or effect needs to know what kinds of counters an individual player has, that effect uses the kinds of counters that player has and the kinds of counters that player's team has.
+A player is "poisoned" if his or her team has one or more poison counters. - 810.11.
 The Two-Headed Giant variant can also be played with equally sized teams of more than two players.
 For each player a team has beyond the second, that team's starting life total is increased by 15 and the number of poison counters required for the team to lose is increased by five.
 (These variants are called Three-Headed Giant, Four-Headed Giant, and so on.)